-A recipient of the Honors Bachelor of Environmental Engineering must satisfy the following: 1.
-All requirements for the Bachelor of Environmental
+A recipient of the Honors Bachelor of Environmental Engineering must satisfy the following:

-- All generic University requirements for the Honors Degree (see page 49).
+- 1. All requirements for the Bachelor of Environmental Engineering degree. - 2.
+All generic University requirements for the Honors Degree (see page 43).
 Graduate courses approved for this purpose by the department may be counted as Honors courses. - 3.
 The Honors Thesis must be within the disciplines of Civil and Environmental Engineering and successfully presented orally in front of a committee approved by the department Undergraduate Committee.